Carrefour Express: Greece

-In the spring of 2007, Carrefour express acquired all "5' Marinopoulos" from Champion Marinopoulos.
+In the spring of 2007, Carrefour Express acquired all "5' Marinopoulos" from Champion Marinopoulos.
 On 1 March 2017, they left the Greek market after the acquisition of Marinopoulos by Sklavenitis.

 Indonesia

 In January 2008, Carrefour Indonesia acquired 75 percent share of local retailer Alfa Supermarket, creating a new supermarket business chain next to the Carrefour hypermarkets in Indonesia.
 The name "Alfa" was converted to "Carrefour Express".
 As of 2019, there were only two Carrefour Express stores in Indonesia: one in Kebayoran Lama, South Jakarta and one in Meruya Ilir, West Jakarta.
-All of these was replaced by the Transmarket brand since 2020.

-These Carrefour express were the first Carrefour's supermarket in Asia; earlier there were only Carrefour hypermarkets in Asian countries.
+All of these were replaced by the Transmarket brand since 2020.
+These stores were the first Carrefour supermarkets in Asia.